microsoft/Mastering-the-Marketplace/docs/index.md

 ---

 You have reached the the most comprehensive on-demand content available to help you develop transactable offers for the Microsoft commercial marketplace.
-This site features instructional videos, interactive hands-on labs, and sample code to provide a better understanding of technical topics for the marketplace.
+This site features instructional videos, interactive hands-on labs, and sample code to provide a better understanding of the marketplace.

 ## Live workshops!